 Housing and Disability Advocacy Program

-Thirty-nine counties are participating in HDAP and each county program is tailored to its community.
-Grantees
+As of FY 2020-21, 44 grantees are participating in HDAP and each program is tailored to meet the needs of the local community.

 How to Apply

 The Housing and Disability Advocacy Program is administered locally.
 Contact the CDSS Housing and Homelessness Branch to learn more about how to connect with your local program.